hurlybird/Duck/README.md

 Classes for useful system-level stuff like threads, run loops, notifications, URLs, etc.

-Class and selector registry for looking up classes and selectors by name as in Objective-C with NSClassFromString and NSSelectorFromString.

-Implicit property storage.
-Right now each property must be bound to a member of the instance structure.
-Allowing properties to be stored in a dictionary associated with the object would facillitate creating truly dynamic classes.

-Property list and/or JSON serialization, with automatic serialization of properties.
-A object graph serialization format (like NSCoding) might also be useful.

 A time/date class.

 More unicode support.
 DKString currently supports enough UTF-8 for basic string